Ellen F. Franklin, PhD and Donna Carey, LAc

-For the past 15 years we have been involved in the creation and evolution of a system of sound or vibrational healing that begins with Oriental Medicine, but draws on cosmological studies, depth psychology, music theory, physics, metaphysics, mystical traditions, astrological medicine, and physis—the essential nature of all things.
+For the past 15 years we have been involved in the creation and evolution of a system of sound or vibrational healing that begins with East Asian Medicine, but draws on cosmological studies, depth psychology, music theory, physics, metaphysics, mystical traditions, astrological medicine, and physis—the essential nature of all things.
 As an acupuncturist and clinical dean of an acupuncture college, several factors led to the development of a sound based methodology for the stimulation of acupuncture points.
 But, perhaps the most profound experience was one in which Donna actually heard the Music of the Spheres, and knew at a core level that these profound sounds must be brought into her clinical work.
 In this paper we will take you through an exploration of how our unique approach to working with sound has evolved, and the clinical results, which have been documented by teachers and practitioners of Acutonics®.

 Everything in the universe vibrates, from the smallest particles, to the planets in our Solar system, to the billions of stars in the Milky Way Galaxy.
 The universe is in a complex rhythmic structural pattern of vibrational activity.
 From galaxies to cells, at every level-cosmic, biological, and molecular-the infinite and intelligent universe is governed and regulated by an amazing complexity of cycles and rhythms that span nanoseconds to thousands and millions of years and interrelate and affect one another.
 At the macroscopic level-lunar and solar cycles produce light, tides, and the alternation between day and night-to the microscopic or cellular level, there are biological rhythms that govern organic life, that regulate respiration, perception, and reproduction.2 For our bodies to function there must be harmony, resonance, balance, and sympathy.
 As our heart beat and our lungs regulate the breath, our organs work in mutual support and resonance with each other.

 Throughout recorded history, and most likely well before the advent of written records, the movements and mysteries of the sun, moon, stars, and planets have fascinated humanity.
 People instinctively felt that what happens in the skies above is intimately related with life on earth, and that by better understanding the heavens, they could better understand themselves and the great mystery.
 The ancient Sumerians and Taoists recognized that each piece of the universe is linked to the whole and that each piece exists in relation to the other as part of an interlaced network of divine harmony with humanity at the center, a receiver of energy from both heaven and earth.
-This concept of a musical and undivided universe is found throughout time, within many cultures and most spiritual traditions, and it forms the foundation for many healing systems, including Oriental Medicine.3 At the foundation of Oriental Medicine is a basic understanding that just as the Earth has grid lines, meridians, and waterways, so does the human body.
+This concept of a musical and undivided universe is found throughout time, within many cultures and most spiritual traditions, and it forms the foundation for many healing systems, including East Asian Medicine.3 At the foundation of East Asian Medicine is a basic understanding that just as the Earth has grid lines, meridians, and waterways, so does the human body.
 These energy pathways begin to form shortly after conception and are called the extraordinary or cosmic meridians.
 There are eight confluent points, located in the hands and feet, and these points activate the eight extraordinary meridians, our pre-meridian and embryonic vessels, and link them with one another and the larger meridian matrix such as the twelve primary meridians and a myriad of interconnecting pathways that infiltrate muscle fascia, and tissue.
-Oriental Medicine practitioners recognize that when the body is out of balance, yin, our more feminine or watery aspect, and yang, our more masculine or electrical aspect, are not in right relationship; or when qi, our core energy is stagnant, the energy pathways in the body are unable to flow freely, and disease may arise from this blockage in the bodies energetic systems.3
+East Asian Medicine practitioners recognize that when the body is out of balance, yin, our more feminine or watery aspect, and yang, our more masculine or electrical aspect, are not in right relationship; or when qi, our core energy is stagnant, the energy pathways in the body are unable to flow freely, and disease may arise from this blockage in the bodies energetic systems.3

 By working with tuning forks, which when combined together create a musical interval, a specific vibratory energetic with its own unique healing properties, and applying these frequencies directly to acupuncture points, chakras, and points of pain we are able to access the bodies core energetic systems in a noninvasive way.